How Much Is Home Depot Worth?

-The Home Depot offers customers a convenient way to purchase home improvement tools from its more than 2,200 locations in North America.
-A household name among craftsmen, builders and DIY-ers, The Home Depot often beats its main competitor Lowe’s in terms of value; in 2017, Forbes listed both companies among the world’s most valuable brands, with The Home Depot placing at No. 33 and Lowe’s placing at No. 78.
+The Home Depot offers customers a convenient way to purchase home improvement tools and supplies from over 2,300 locations in North America.
+A household name among craftspeople, builders and do-it-yourselfers, The Home Depot often beats its main competitor, Lowe’s, in terms of value.
+In 2021, Visual Capitalist listed both companies among the world’s most valuable brands, with The Home Depot brand valued at $70.5 billion and Lowe’s valued at $20.7 billion.
 The numbers listed below can help explain why The Home Depot is so popular.

 |What Home Depot Is Worth|